redecentralize/alternative-internet/README.md

 * [Firestr](http://github.com/mempko/firestr) is a simple decentralized communication and computation platform.
 Apps are written in Lua and are pushed to peers where they automatically run and connect.
 All communication is P2P and encrypted.

-* [FreedomBone](https://freedombone.net/) Designed primarily for the Beaglebone Black, but also capable of running on any system with Debian Jessie installed, the FreedomBone allows you to self-host a variety of useful web services with a reasonable degree of security and privacy.

 * [Freedom Box](http://freedomboxfoundation.org/) is about privacy, control, ease of use and dehierarchicalization.
 Inspired by Eben Moglen's vision of a small, cheap and simple computer that serves freedom in the home.
 We are building a Debian based platform for distributed applications.

 * [Freenet](http://freenetproject.org) is free software which lets you anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums, without fear of censorship.
 Freenet is decentralised to make it less vulnerable to attack, and if used in "darknet" mode, where users only connect to their friends, is very difficult to detect.